Google

 [What's This?]

-Today, you are likely to spend a great deal of time at a going out of business sale wanting to buy either a large red and white striped beach towel or a bottle of blackcherry flavored spring water.
-Be on the lookout for the last item on a shelf.
+Today, you are likely to spend a great deal of time searching for a specialty store trying to buy either a birthday greeting card for your father or a T-shirt commemorating the first day of spring.
+Be on the lookout for empty parking spaces that appear to be near the entrance to a store.

 Your Complete Scope